YARA-Silly-Silly/yarasilly2/README.md

 # YARA Silly Silly

-Automatic generation of YARA rules from sample virus files.
+A Semi automatic handy tool to generate YARA rules from sample virus files ( WIP ) for Malware Analyst, inspired by DIFF function of VirusTotal Premium Account.

 You can find some sample virus files at [https://github.com/YARA-Silly-Silly/sample-malwares](https://github.com/YARA-Silly-Silly/sample-malwares)

 You can find the project repo at [https://github.com/YARA-Silly-Silly/yarasilly2](https://github.com/YARA-Silly-Silly/yarasilly2)